bkuri/vfab/docs/cheat-sheets/creative/batch-art-generation.md

 - **Monitor quality**: Use automated curation to maintain standards
 - **Version control**: Keep generation scripts and metadata
 - **Parallel processing**: Use multiple cores for faster generation
-- **Queue management**: Don't overwhelm ploTTY with too many jobs at once
+- **Queue management**: Don't overwhelm vfab with too many jobs at once